Near Bullard in Smith County, Texas — The American South (West South Central)

 Erected 1962 by Texas Historical Commission.
 (Marker Number 7719.)

 Location.
 32° 9.544′ N, 95° 24.28′ W. Marker is near Bullard, Texas, in Smith County.
 Marker can be reached from Farm to Market Road 346 0.1 miles south of County Route 1353, on the left when traveling south.
 Touch for map.
 The marker is on the front porch of the home.
 Marker is at or near this postal address: 14007 FM 346 West, Bullard TX 75757, United States of America.
+Touch for directions.